 Deploy, oversee, and report on patches for Microsoft and outsider applications (Oracle, Mozilla, Adobe, and so on.) what’s more, use when activities to send confounded patches like Java.

-This stage incorporates provisioning the application to include supporting parts, such as the operating system, the hardware, database, etc. Testing is important in this phase to assure that the application works as intended in the production atmosphere.
-It is very essential to test all parts of the composite application (for example the application and supporting foundation components) to ensure the application works as intended in the production environment.
+This stage incorporates provisioning the application to include supporting parts, such as the operating system, the hardware, database, etc. Testing is important in this phase to ensure that the application works as intended in the production atmosphere.
+It is essential to test all parts of the composite application (for example, the application and supporting foundation components) to ensure the application works as intended in the production environment.

 The outcome of the service level performance estimation is measured, inspected, and followed upon.
-Possible enhancements are discussed and developments are created.
-The two processes during this stage are to take care of and enhance the service standards thus bringing down the expenses.
+Possible enhancements are discussed, and developments are created.
+During this stage, the two processes are to take care of and enhance the service standards, thus bringing down the expenses.

 Application Management lifecycle within ITIL service framework:

 It is very terribly essential to differentiate that the applications alone themselves don’t wish to balance to a service.
-It is normal in varied organizations to advert to applications as services.
+It is customary in varied organizations to advert applications as services.
 However, applications are nonetheless one section of the many expected to produce a business service.

-In the event, Software as a Service (SaaS), the end client utilizes application programming on request through meager customer equipment or by means of web administrations – without the utilization of any assets on his part, other than those required to get to the SaaS supplier.
+In the event, Software as a Service (SaaS), the end client utilizes application programming on request through meager customer equipment or using web administrations – without the utilization of any assets on his part, other than those required to get to the SaaS supplier.
 What’s more, even in those cases, the product application is a help frontend, yet not simply the service itself.

-The Application Management Lifecycle is firmly attached to the ITIL Service Management Lifecycle (as appeared in Figure) permitting us to deal with all difficulties related to it, in a manner, we are now acquainted with, and which is viewed as the best practice.
-It aims to ensure not only the usefulness which is required but also assures that the application selected works well within the ongoing environment and moreover it will not increase operational and administrative costs.
+The Application Management Lifecycle has firmly attached to the ITIL Service Management Lifecycle (as appeared in Figure), permitting us to deal with all difficulties related to it in a manner we are now acquainted with, which is viewed as the best practice.
+It aims to ensure the user is required and assures that the application selected works well within the ongoing environment.
+Moreover, it will not increase operational and administrative costs.